 First you must feel your subject, in order, once you have grasped it, to paint it.
 Thereby: trust.
 When you copy Nature, you always learn something.
 I always try to see the work as a whole – like a child blowing a soap bubble.
 While the bubble is still small, it appears quite round.
 Then slowly the child blows it up until it is frightened that the bubble will burst.
 In the same way, I work on all the parts of my painting at once, and bring it cautiously to perfection until, at last, I have achieved the whole effect.”

 Camile Corot always began with the shadows, because that hit the eye of the viewer.
-The artist was interested when he looked at a painting in the form and the importance if the tones.
-Color wasn’t important, but what you do with it, in order to bring harmony to the tones.
+The artist was interested when he looked at a painting in the form and the importance of the tones.
+The color wasn’t important, but what you do with it, in order to bring harmony to the tones.
 “In a painting there is always a point of light, but it must be the only one.
 You can put it wherever you like: in a cloud, in a reflection on the water or on a cap.
 But only one should have this intensity.”
-From this theory resulted Seurat’s “Suburb” or “Seated Woman,” both made in 1883.
+This theory resulted in Seurat’s “Suburb” or “Seated Woman,” both made in 1883.

 These theories of color were discussed in a circle of painters to which Seurat was introduced by Signac.
 Also, the adepts of these ideas were Armand Guillaumin and Camille Pissaro.

-Another important theory for Seurat had been written by Charles Henry in the book “Esthethique scientifique”, published in 1885.
-The principle was rather simple: some lines directions give the viewer the feeling of happiness and others of sadness.
+Another important theory for Seurat had been written by Charles Henry in the book “Esthethique Scientifique”, published in 1885.
+The principle was rather simple: some line’s directions give the viewer the feeling of happiness and others of sadness.
 Thus, the teaching was about the reduction of sensations to joy and pain, and their reinterpretation on canvas as “dynamogeny” and “inhibitory.”
-According to this theory, lines moving upwards or from right to left are “dynamogenic” and express happiness, whereas sadness and pain are associated with downwards or from left to right.
+According to this theory, lines moving upwards or from right to left are “dynamogenic” and express happiness, whereas sadness and pain are associated downwards or from left to right.
 Colors also have their counterpart in this theory.
-Red and yellow together with their mixtures stimulate happiness and we can say there are “dynamogenic,” while green, violet and blue give an “inhibitory” effect to the viewer.
-The most “dynamogenic” color is, in Henry’s opinion, red and the most “inhibitory” is its complementary.
+Red and yellow together with their mixtures stimulate happiness and we can say there are “dynamogenic,” while green, violet, and blue give an “inhibitory” effect to the viewer.
+The most “dynamogenic” color is, in Henry’s opinion, red and the most “inhibitory” is it is complementary.
 The paintings that resulted from this point of view were Seurat’s “Young woman Powdering Herself,” “The Circus” and “Le Chahut.”

-Seurat not only put in practice these theories, but also came with his own.
+Seurat not only put into practice these theories but also came with his own.
 In a letter to Maurice Beaubourg, in 1980, he wrote out some of his ideas:

 Art is harmony.
 Harmony is the analogy of contrasting and similar elements, of tone, color and line which, in accordance with their dominant and the influence of the light, can produce cheerful, peaceful or sad compositions.”